How Being An Empath Affects Every Relationship You Have

 As time goes on, empaths can naturally find the coping strategies that work for them.
 Even though I used to think that being an empath was a hindrance, I’ve grown to be thankful for it.
 It makes me a compassionate person who can relate to people on a whole other level.

-Spiers concludes, “If people can learn to utilize their advanced empathy levels, it can be a huge gift.”
+Spiers concludes, “If people can learn to utilise their advanced empathy levels, it can be a huge gift.”